Blueline-lab/temp_esp01_sensors/README.md

 You have to modify the influxdb conf file for specify the path storage on your external storage.
 Becarefull to accord the good right r and w for the external storage.

-I add a Cronjob (crontab -e) who run a script with the main from mqtt_subscriber_for_influxdb.
+I add a Cronjob (crontab -e) who run a script with the main from InfluxDB_Mosquitto_Subscriber.
 The best solution is create services wo run at start (man systemctl).

 I had install a telegraf server too for show the RPI3 metrics in live.